GeoBigData/gbdx-training/README.md

 ### Install gbdxtools

 gbdxtools is a Python library for interacting with the GBDX API.
-If you've completed any of the GBDX Notebooks tutorials, then you've used gbdxtools.
+If you've worked on any of the GBDX Notebooks tutorials, then you've used gbdxtools.

 The instructions in this module will help you install gbdxtools in your local development environment, where it's easy to integrate your GBDX workflow with your existing analysis tools.
-Once you installed gbdxtools, you can code against DigitalGlobe imagery in exactly the same way as you did in the GBDX Notebooks tutorials, using the same gbdxtools commands.
+Once you've installed gbdxtools, you can code against DigitalGlobe imagery in exactly the same way as you did in the GBDX Notebooks tutorials, using the same gbdxtools code and commands.

 Find these instructions in the [gbdxtools module](../gbdxtools_module) in this repo.

 ### Custom Task tutorial
 Once you're ready to turn your analysis methods into production-ready analysis tools, you can package your code and dependencies into a Docker, then register it as Task on GBDX.
 From there, it's simple to run that Task as many times as you want on as much imagery as you need.

-If you completed the tutorials from the GBDX Notebooks module, you already registered a Task on GBDX and ran it in a Workflow.
-You didn't have to Dockerize your code or register it on GBDX, however, because GBDX Notebooks handles these steps for you.
+If you completed the tutorials from the GBDX Notebooks module, you've already registered a Task on GBDX and used it in a Workflow.
+In that case, GBDX Notebooks automatically handled all of the Task registration steps for you.

+In this tutorial, we demonstrate how to manually register a Task to GBDX.
+We provide the code for an example Task, and walk you through the steps of Dockerizing that code, registering it as a Task, then running it in a Workflow on GBDX.
+This will allow you the greatest flexibility in creating your own, custom analysis tools and running them at scale.

-We provide a tutorial that will walk you through these steps in your local development environment in the [Custom Task module](../custom_task_module) in this repo.
+Find these instructions in the [Custom Task module](../custom_task_module) in this repo.

 ___
 ### Resources